 The competitions themselves take place next Spring, in mid- to late-March.

 In the past, both competitions have been held in-person, in New York City (Cardozo) and in Boston (the regional competition for Rich, with the winners moving to Washington DC for the national finals).
 In 2021, both competitions were held virtually.
-This year, the Cardozo competition will be virtual.
-The Rich competition may be in-person.
+In 2022, the Cardozo competition was held virtually.
+The Rich competition was held in person.
+We do not yet know the format for the 2023 competitions.

 Pitt Law traditionally enters one two-person team in each competition.